Mortgages for UK Expats

 For many, living and working outside the UK provides fantastic opportunities to explore more varied employment options, greater wealth, improved lifestyle, new cultures, and, of course, taking advantage of far better weather systems.

-However, when it comes to purchasing accommodation back home or refinancing an existing property, there are a few steps that make getting approval a little more complicated.
+However, when it comes to purchasing accommodation back home or refinancing an existing UK property, there are a few steps that make getting approval for expat mortgages a little more complicated.

 What is an expat?